john-telfeyan/self-paced-python-for-data-science/README.md

 ## Get Started:
  ** = coming soon
 1. [What is Data Science: Brief Overview](data_science/What%20is%20Data%20Science.md)
+2. [Statistics: Introduction]
-2. Statistics: Combinations and Permutations
+3. [Statistics: Combinations and Permutations](
-3. Python: Basics
+4. Python: Basics
-4. Python Iterations
+5. Python Iterations
-5. Statistics: Probability distributions
+6. Statistics: Probability distributions
-6. Python:  Functions
+7. Python:  Functions

-8. Machine Learning#
-	1. History and state-of the art
-	2. **

 ## Who this Repository is for: